awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 1. Executes all tasks in the `PostReady` stage\.

-For more information about EC2Launch v2 , see [Configuring a Windows instance using EC2Launch v2](ec2launch-v2.md)\.
+For more information about EC2Launch v2 , see [Configure a Windows instance using EC2Launch v2](ec2launch-v2.md)\.

 #### Run Sysprep with EC2Launch v2<a name="sysprep-gui-procedure-ec2launchv2"></a>